jeffwilliams/calc/README.md

     exp(p1): calculates e^p1, the base-e exponential of p1.
 This function only has the precision of a float64. exp10(p1): calculates 10^p1, the base-10 exponential of p1.
 This function only has the precision of a float64. exp2(p1): calculates 2^p1, the base-2 exponential of p1.
-This function only has the precision of a float64. floor(p1): floor.
+This function only has the precision of a float64. filter(p1, p2): apply a predicate function p2 to each element in the list p1, returning a list of the values for which it returned 'true' (that is, nonzero) floor(p1): floor.
 This function only has the precision of a float64. gamma(p1): gamma function.
 This function only has the precision of a float64. hex_to_ipv4(p1): Convert a hex value to an IPv4 address hypot(p1, p2): calculates sqrt(p1*p1 + p2*p2).
-This function only has the precision of a float64. j0(p1): order zero bessel function of the first kind.
+This function only has the precision of a float64. if(...): implements if/elsif/else
+    j0(p1): order zero bessel function of the first kind.
 This function only has the precision of a float64. j1(p1): order one bessel function of the first kind.
 This function only has the precision of a float64. lbs_n_oz_to_kg(p1, p2): convert pounds and ounces to kg